RaphaQuevedo/vammo-atendimendo/README.md

 - `/src/app/`: Contains the main application pages using Next.js App Router.
   - `page.tsx`: Landing page directing users to different terminals.
-  - `/manage/page.tsx`: Interface for customers to request a new ticket AND for staff to manage the queue and call tickets.
+  - `/request/page.tsx`: Interface for customers to request a new ticket.
+  - `/manage/page.tsx`: Interface for staff to manage the queue (call tickets, view history, etc.).
   - `/display/page.tsx`: Public display screen showing the current ticket and call history.
 - `/src/components/`: Reusable React components.
   - `/ui/`: Components from shadcn/ui library.
-  - `ticket-generator.tsx`: Form for generating new tickets (used within `/manage`).
+  - `ticket-generator.tsx`: Form for generating new tickets (used within `/request`).
   - `ticket-management.tsx`: Controls for staff to manage the queue (used within `/manage`).
   - `ticket-display.tsx`: Component for the public display screen.
   - `call-history-display.tsx`: Component to show the list of recently called tickets.